Southern White Rhino

 Male rhinos are solitary creatures, with their main purpose being to defend their territories and to mate with females.
 The territories of mature males vary from just over 3 square kilometres (1 square mile) in areas with dense vegetation to about 60 square kilometres (35 square miles) in open savannas and grasslands.

-A rhino’s territory is marked by gauges in trees and stumps (made from rubbing their horns against), scent markings and, most conspicuously, by creating large dung piles called “middens”.
 These middens may be a couple of metres in size.
 Hard to miss, they are approached and sniffed by most passing rhinos, but only the dominant male will defecate and scatter his latest addition to the pile with his hind feet.

 Horn rubbing in the pile is also common.
 A white rhino territory may have 20 to 30 middens located around its boundaries.
 Scientists think that middens might act as a localised “mailbox” or “guest book”, allowing all the rhinos in an area to keep track of who is in the neighbourhood, as well as alert males of the reproductive state of any passing females.